dreamind/ix/workshops/representing-data/json.md

 ---------------

 - **http://www.json.org** - This is the JSON specification in reference, but still readable, format.
 It describes the syntax rules in five pictures and with a brief glossary.
 It also provides useful links to (current, as of recent access) language-specific JSON parsers and community groups.

-- Douglas Crockford (2008).
-[Javascript: the good parts](http://www.amazon.com/JavaScript-Good-Parts-Douglas-Crockford/dp/0596517742/ref=sr_1_1?ie=UTF8&qid=1425589713&sr=8-1&keywords=javascript+the+good+parts) - Even though this is a reference book, Crockford is a very engaging writer and it is quite thin so is readable from cover-to-cover.
-I recommend trying to do this or dipping in to read a couple of chapters at random - if you're even just slightly interested in Javascript and JSON it is well worth it.

 - **Google Chrome Developer Tools** - [Developer Tools](https://developer.chrome.com/devtools).
 User guide to the invaluable developer suite in Google Chrome that allows you to analyse and debug CSS, Javascript and other browser-based technologies that had been mysterious for so long.